 ARC was established to promote the quality of life, maintenance of standards and diversity of provision for people with a learning disability.

 Our aim is to further the work and developments of ARC within the UK.
-We continue to raise funds from an increasing membership, though this only goes a little way in covering these core needs.
+We continue to raise funds from membership, though this only goes a little way in covering these core needs.
 Other sources of funding come from charitable fundraising and earned income from training.
 Most research and consultation income comes from specific project grants, which may only be spent, on the work of those projects.

 ARC has a history of supporting staff development, and the development of best practice, which goes back to the early 80s with the ARC Distance Learning Modules.
 This was followed by STAMP that supported and organised the process of achieving NVQs.